-Points on the scatterplot represent faces, with colors corresponding to the clusters they were assigned to.
-We're showing faces within the attractiveness versus age space, like our earlier plots.
-A few clusters are already interpretable: the orange cluster corresponds to older people, purple seems to be attractive young people, and so on.
+Points on the scatterplot are faces, with colors corresponding to the clusters they were assigned to.
+We're showing faces within the attractiveness vs. age space, like our earlier plots.
+A few clusters are already interpretable: the orange cluster corresponds to older people, while purple seems to be attractive young people, and so on.

-This plot shows only 2 or 3 dimensions of the data, so does not adequately summarize the clustering algorithm, which compares faces in the full 20-dimensional space.
-That's why some clusters overlap: for example, red and green seem to have fairly similar ranges of age and attractiveness.
+This plot only shows two or three dimensions of the data, so does not adequately summarize the clustering algorithm, which compares faces in the full 20-dimensional space.
+That's why some clusters overlap above: for example, red and green seem to have fairly similar ranges of age and attractiveness.
 Those clusters must differ by other attributes.

 Let's look at individual clusters in several ways.
-First we show a cluster's attribute weights.
-This is the position of the cluster's centroid point, which can be thought of as the typical attributes for a face in that cluster.
-So if you looked at the average points per cluster in Figure 17-13, that would give you the cluster weightings for age and attractiveness.
+First, we show a cluster's attribute weights.
+This is the position of the cluster's centroid point; it can be thought of as the typical attributes for a face in that cluster.
+So if you looked at the average points per cluster in the above graph, that would give you the cluster weightings for age and attractiveness.
 (We'll show eight attributes; the rest are insignificant because of too many missing values.)
-Second, we show the top 10 characteristic tags for faces in that cluster, ranked by conditional probability like in the earlier gender analysis.
+Second, we show the top ten characteristic tags for faces in that cluster, ranked by conditional probability like in the gender analysis above.